Updating SL1

 The System Updates page (System > Tools > Updates) allows you to update the software on your SL1 appliances.

 You must first download the update file to the local computer.
+You can then import the software update through the user interface.

 After you import a software update to your SL1 system, the SL1 system can automatically stage the software update.
 Staging is when the software is copied to each ScienceLogic appliance.
 Staging allows SL1 to simultaneously apply the software changes to each ScienceLogic appliance, regardless of the speed of the connection to each ScienceLogic appliance.
+You can allow the SL1 system to automatically stage the software or you can manually stage the software.

 To apply updates to an existing Data Collector, that Data Collector must be a member of a Collector Group.
 In some SL1 systems, users might have to create a Collector Group for a single Data Collector before applying updates.